Flag of the United Arab Emirates: Ajman and Dubai

 Ajman flags painted at the Ajman Museum.

-The flags of Ajman and Dubai are identical.
-They are both plain red with a white bar at the hoist, i.e. closest to the flag staff.
-The flag is known as the White Red Halved and was adopted as an alternative to the Sharjah and Ras Al Khaimah White Pierced Red by the Emirate of Dubai and Ajman to distinguish their authority from the Al Qawasim in defiance of the bonds of the 1820 General Maritime Treaty with the British.
-To the British, this flag was titled as Trucial Coast Flag No.1 and Abu Dhabi and Umm Al Quwain were also expected to adopt it.
-According to the treaty, in times of war a full red flag would be used by the Bani Yas (Abu Dhabi and Dubai) and a full white flag by Ajman.
+The flags of Ajman and Dubai are identical, consisting of a red field with a white bar at the hoist, (i.e. closest to the flag staff).
+The flag is known as the White Red Halved and was adopted as an alternative to the Sharjah and Ras Al Khaimah White Pierced Red flags, to distinguish the Emirate of Dubai and Ajman from the Al Qawasim in defiance of the bonds of the 1820 General Maritime Treaty with the British.
+The British labelled this flag as "Trucial Coast Flag No. 1", with Abu Dhabi and Umm Al Quwain also expected to adopt it.
+According to the Treaty, in times of war a full red flag would be used by the Bani Yas (Abu Dhabi and Dubai) and a full white flag by Ajman.

 The Shihuh of Musandam Peninsula (Ruus Al Jibal) also had a similar flag.